ScratcherAwesomeMinecraft2005/audacity/README.md

 ## About this fork

-This is my own custom version of Audacity with a few small changes:
+This is my own custom, personal use version of Audacity with a few small changes:

 - Increased track view refresh rate (due to a bug in Audacity, this requires playback at a high sample rate to work reliably, such as 384000 Hz)
 - Extended slider ranges for Compressor